mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 It is a well-known fact that the car industry went through an evolution and perfected a highly efficient approach to manufacturing cars.
 It went from highly custom cars built manually, to automated parts production with manual assembly, then to fully automated assembly lines.

 The car industry perfected a very lean manufacturing process.
-Compare with the car industry, our traditional software development models has already fell behind a lot.
+Compare with the car industry, our traditional software development models have already fallen behind a lot.

 ![car_assembly_line](car_assembly_line.jpg)